mlojewski-me/user_sql-vagrant/README.md

-# Vagrant provisioning for Nextcloud on Ubuntu Trusty64 (14.04)
+# Vagrant provisioning for Nextcloud (user_sql) on Ubuntu Trusty64 (14.04)

-This is just a basic Vagrant setup for testing purpose on multiple projects by the [apptimists](https://www.apptimists.com).
+This is just a basic Vagrant setup for testing purpose for [user_sql](https://github.com/nextcloud/user_sql) app.
 To get it up and running just clone this repository and run `vagrant up`.

-# Install instructions (for dedicated servers)
-You find a list of commands in the Vagrant provision file `provision.sh`.